gilzoide/hell/README.md

     $ make

-Or, you can use hell itself! (for now, you have to `lua hell.lua -f ../hellfire`)
+Or, you can use hell itself!

     $ hell